Andrew5194/rh-trading-bot/README.md

 > **Note:** You will need to add the `chat:write` scope to your Slack Bot in order for it to send messages to your specified Slack user.

-If all goes well, you should see something like the following:
+If your Slack Bot is properly set up, you should see something like the following when you run the RH Trading Bot:

 ![working-slackbot](.images/working-slackbot.png)